 Dementia & Cognitive Decline: 7 Powerful Steps to Ward Off Dementia by Joseph Keon

+Worried about dementia and cognitive decline?
 The best studies show that the more healthful changes we adopt, the lower our risk of future dementia becomes.
-Here are seven steps you can take today to dramatically improve brain function and ward off cognitive decline and dementia.

 1. Treat High Blood Pressure